 INDEPENDENT AUDITORS' REPORT TO THE MEMBERS OF AIA PUBLIC TAKAFUL BHD.
-(CONTINUED)
+(CONTINUED) (Incorporated in Malaysia) (Company No. 201101007816 (935955-M))

 OTHER MATTERS

 This report is made solely to the members of the Company, as a body, in accordance with Section 266 of the Companies Act 2016 in Malaysia and for no other purpose.
 We do not assume responsibility to any other person for the content of this report.